ggustafsson/VideoConversionSim.py/README.md

 - VideoConversionSim.py: Simulates uploads and video conversions.
 - SimLoop.zsh: Runs VideoConversionSim.py 1000 times and writes down all of the
   interesting results into a CSV file.
+- SimResultsGroup.rb: Parses the CSV file from SimLoop.zsh and group the values in 10 equally large range groups.
+- SimResultsGroup-Runner.zsh: The script i used to automatically run SimResultsGroup.rb on all of my logged data files.
+- SimResultsHistogram.gpi: The Gnuplot commands used for creating histograms of the collected data.

 Dependencies
 ------------